jazwiecki/vr-ar-test-fixtures/README.md

 the usefulness of what I've learned while throwing out dozens and dozens of lines of code that didn't work.

-Most recently, I burnt four or five trying to get PIT to run tests for Android applications, until I found a fork of a Gradle PIT plugin from a Polish engineer.
+Most recently, I burnt four or five hours trying to get PIT to run tests for Android applications, until I found a fork of a Gradle PIT plugin from a Polish engineer.
 Unfortunately, it doesn't run instrumented tests, so I'll still have to do my mutations by hand, but at least I can use the ones PIT generates, rather than making them up.

 For the next check-in, I expect to have the rest of my paper finished.
 Not to ruin any surprises, but my VR tests provide excellent code